Optimal optomechanical cavity setups with highly reflecting membranes: Dispersive coupling for an optical cavity with a highly reflecting membrane inside

 justifying (\ref{in}).

 The above heuristic argument holds for the $\omega_\mathrm{R}$ mode while, the direct calculation involving (\ref{resN}) and (\ref{resR}) yields (see Appendix \ref{fullset})

-Next, basing on equations (\ref{L}) and (\ref{R}), in Table~\ref{Tab1}, we summarize the values of $g_0$ for three regimes, namely, where $x\ll x_{\mathrm{int}}$, $|x-l/2|\ll l$, and $l-x\ll x_{\mathrm{int}}$, which we label MATE, MIM, and MAK for the membrane-at-the-edge, membrane-in-the-middle, and membrane-at-the back systems, respectively.
-Note that the values for MATE and MAK given in this table to within a factor of $1/2$ holds for results for the membrane/mirror separation equal to $x_{\mathrm{int}}$.
+Next, basing on equations (\ref{L}) and (\ref{R}), in Table~\ref{Tab1}, we summarize the values of $|g_0|$ for three regimes, where $x\ll x_{\mathrm{int}}$, $|x-l/2|\ll l$, and $l-x\ll x_{\mathrm{int}}$, which we label MATE, MIM, and MAK, for the membrane-at-the-edge, membrane-in-the-middle, and membrane-at-the back systems, respectively.
+In this Table, the values of $|g_0|$ given for MATE with the $\omega_\mathrm{L}$ mode and for MAK with the $\omega_\mathrm{R}$ mode are the same, being the upper limit for $|g_0|$ in this system.
+The values for MATE with the $\omega_\mathrm{L}$ mode and for MAK with the $\omega_\mathrm{R}$ mode given in this table hold to within a factor of $1/2$ also for results for the membrane/mirror separation equal to $x_{\mathrm{int}}$.

-As the dispersive coupling constants are only determined by the dependence of the cavity eigenfrequencies on membrane position and not by the dissipation, the symmetry between MATE and MAK is apparent in Table~\ref{Tab1}, i.e. w.r.t. coupling, there is no difference between MATE and MAK.
+Table~\ref{Tab1} suggests that, w.r.t. dispersive coupling, MATE and MAK yield a performance which, for highly reflecting membranes, is substantially superior to that of MIM.